Prison Education: Success Stories

 The key had been to reposition themselves as a transition program instead of an education program.
 Re-entry was inevitable for their students who only averaged 14 months in the facility.
 Education might be a privilege, but preparing for the real world was a necessity.

 The way they did it was special too.
 Instead of classes in job skills that everybody slept through, they had gotten creative.
 They wrote a grant to buy special tablets that connected to a VPN, a virtual private network that only supported the tablets.
 The tablets only contained a special family learning software program that taught the most basic reading and writing skills, but those were the skills that the men needed!
-Hector had written a report years ago: only 20% of the men in the GED prep course could read at a middle school level, much less high school.
+Hector had written a report years ago: only 20% of the men in the HSE prep course could read at a middle school level, much less high school.
 No wonder so few got their certificates!

 But, the best part of the software was the parallel program for kids.
 Once the men realized that their kids could see their progress in the reports, they started to model good behavior!
 They took responsibility for showing their kids that they could learn.
 And they did!
 So did their kids according to the software reports.